top of page

 2. Redirect payload creation

 1. Our next step is to develop our payload by appending the change email function with the redirect script.
-The goal is to force a client side request accepting input passed through the URL query string.
+The goal is to force a client side request with user supplied input passed through the URL query string.
 This was observed in the redirect script after we commented on a blog.
 This effectively bypasses the "SameSite Strict" header.
 However our resource was not found.
 So this implies our user input was successfully passed.

 /post/comment/confirmation?postId=/my-account/change-email?email=bananas%40gmail.com&submit=1

-3. Path Inclusion & Encoding
+3. Path Traversal & Encoding

 4. Wrap & serve payload